 For the App Action option, select Monitor S3 bucket.

-- In the Bucket Name field, enter the name of the S3 bucket that is configured in Cisco Umbrella log management.
+- In the Bucket Name field, enter the name of the Amazon S3 bucket that is configured in Cisco Umbrella log management.

 - In the Path field, enter the path on the bucket where the logs reside (in this case, dnslogs/).